 From Jillian Michaels, I learn how to let go of the past.
 Jillian’s own goals are lofty and she has a hell of a time achieving them, but she shares openly about her failures and this idea of ‘Why not you?’
 Why should other people live their dreams, but not you?
 Why not me?
 Why not us?
 I internalized that thinking and it has lead me to making much loftier goals for the future.

 Because podcasts played such a role in helping me transform, I finally launched our Break Free podcast this year, in order to help women understand they can forget the glass ceiling and break down the walls, instead.
 I interview women who know way more than we do about how to do this in order to provide a blueprint for breaking free.
 If I can affect and inspire change for just one woman the way that these podcasters have helped me, then that is more than enough, because I have felt the power and energy behind my own transformation.

 How I got healthy on the road – Physically

 Being nomadic presented a certain set of challenges in terms of working out.
 No gym membership, cramped hotel and hostel rooms with dirty floors, plus the challenge of finding the energy to work out after those physically exhausting travel days.
 Here’s how I got my weight and nutrition under control:

 1. I started with Yoga.
-My joints were very achy and I was recovering from the cow incident, so this was the best way to do something physical everyday.
+My joints were very achy and I was recovering after getting rammed by a cow in India, so this was the best way to do something physical everyday.